Weekly Attendance: 3,000

-The role: The primary role of the Communications Director at Lincoln Berean Church will be to lead a creative team focused on branding the ministries of the church through story and creative outlets, like social media, video, photography, and print.
+The Role: The Communications Director will lead a creative team focused on branding the ministries of the church through story and creative outlets, like social media, video, photography, and print.

 In 1961, a small group of believers meeting for Bible study and prayer “became hungry for more depth, more sincerity, evidence of some fruit, and a vision for a ministry with real purpose.”
 In November of that year, this group of believers stepped out in faith and chartered the Berean Church of Lincoln, Nebraska.
 In May 1962, Pastor Curt Lehman accepted the call from this body of believers to become the first pastor of Lincoln Berean Church.
 The first official service of Lincoln Berean Church was held on June 3, 1962 in the original YMCA building at 13th and P Streets with 32 people attending.
 In November 1964, the church moved to a newly remodeled building at 11th & M Streets.
 In March 1981, the new church building was complete and ready for services with an average attendance of 450.
 In September 1981, the new 750-seat sanctuary was complete and ready for services.
 In 1994, after 32 years of leading Lincoln Berean Church, Pastor Lehman announced his desire to retire as Senior Pastor.
 In January 1995, Bryan Clark became the Senior Pastor.
 In 2003, we were facing five weekend services, no space for growth debt ($2.8 million), and stagnant giving.